What is Laryngeal Paralysis?

 Many dogs with laryngeal paralysis show no signs at rest but signs are observed upon excitement or exercise.
 In advanced cases of laryngeal paralysis the patient can experience life-threatening respiratory distress caused by severe or even complete obstruction of the larynx.
 Dogs with laryngeal paralysis are also more prone to overheating in warmer weather due to difficulties which would normally help regulate the cooling process.

 The breathing sounds associated with laryngeal paralysis are often very characteristic and can be recognised by an experienced veterinary surgeon however diagnosis of the disease requires visualisation of the larynx and observation of laryngeal movement during respiration.
-Visualisation can be achieved using sedation or anaesthesia however this can cause temporary changes in laryngeal function therefore an ultrasound examination performed with the patient conscious is ideal.
+An ultrasound examination with the patient conscious can be performed in some cases.

 Laryngeal paralysis is usually seen in older dogs therefore blood tests and chest radiographs may be recommended to check for any signs of concurrent disease.

 Patients presenting in acute respiratory distress require urgent attention.
-Treatment includes oxygen therapy, cooling, sedation and possible general anaesthetic with intubation and assisted breathing.
+Treatment includes oxygen therapy, cooling, sedation and possible general anaesthesia with intubation and assisted breathing.